Franna88/abiezer_cms/README.md

 ```

 3. Configure Firebase:
-   - Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com/)
+   - Create a new Firebase project
-   - Enable Authentication, Firestore, Storage, and Analytics
+   - Add your Firebase configuration files:
-   - Add your `google-services.json` to `/android/app/`
+     - For Android: `android/app/google-services.json`
-   - Add your `GoogleService-Info.plist` to `/ios/Runner/`
+     - For iOS: `ios/Runner/GoogleService-Info.plist`
-   - Configure web Firebase SDK in `/web/index.html`
+     - For Web: Configure Firebase in `web/index.html`

 4. Run the application:
 ```bash